srh-gst/ML_term_paper/Paper/paper.md

 For the linear models, we can see in Figure \ref{fig:oos} that the $R^2$ for the Lasso regularized model has a higher mean than the OLS model.
 Hence, the out-of-sample performance of model with the Lasso penalty is better as it allows for less noise in the data and reduces overfitting.
 The same holds for the models for off-job trainings as we show in Figure \ref{fig:oos}.
 The out-of-sample performance of the regularized model is higher than that of the linear model without regularization.
 This indicates that the regularization achieves a better out-of-sample fit than the OLS model.
 The regularized models achieve higher accuracies compared to the OLS models.
 Table \ref{tab:lin_accuracy} shows that for on-the-job trainings, the Lasso linear model achieves a test accuracy of 0.04921 which is slightly higher than the linear model that yields 0.04696 test accuracy.
 Turning to open courses it is also evident that the regularized model performs better on new data than the unregularized model.
 However, both the test accuracy of the OLS model and the Lasso regularized model are negative.
 This implies that the null model performs better than the model that includes regressors.
 This is line with the counterintuitive regression results in the previous chapter.
-Also, the accuracy results of the Lasso regularized linear model are much lower than those of the Lasso logistic model (test accuracy = 0.7292 for on-the job-training and 0.8188 for open education).
+Also, the accuracy results of the Lasso regularized linear model are much lower than those of the Lasso logistic model (test accuracy = 0.7292 for on-the-job training and 0.8188 for open education).
 Therefore, we rely on the Lasso logistic model.

 \vspace{0.5cm}
 \begin{figure}[!h]